jamesrknox/samples/docs/contributing.md

 * Fragments must include junit test case(s)
 * Application archives must include integration tests that at least start the application up
 * Samples must import into studio with no errors or warnings
-* Samples must be built and tests launched from maven - they will be automatically built and tested under a jenkins-based continuous integration system
+* Samples must be built and tests launched from maven
+  * they will be automatically built and tested under a jenkins-based continuous integration system
+  * Maven site docs will be published to github pages
 * Samples cannot contain dependencies not available publicly or part of the StreamBase release
 * It must be possible for anyone to setup their own maven repository ( eg follow http://devzone.tibco.com/forums/posts/list/3728.page ), build and execute all tests.
 * Samples must go through standard development process including :